AND101-41/Wellness-Warden/README.md

   - [X] 2+ Videos/GIFs of build progress

 - [X] Our 🎥 Demo Video
-  - [ ] We have also added the Demo Video Link to the Group Info Form on the course portal.
+  - [ X ] We have also added the Demo Video Link to the Group Info Form on the course portal.

 The following EXTRA features are implemented: